keerthivasan-devflow/react-basics/react-dev/notes/08-Classy.md

 4. Why must we call `super(props)` inside the constructor?
 5. Note: Any props passed to a class component can be accessed anywhere within the class using `this.props`.
 **6. Output of the following code snippet:** This code will work without any error but not good practice
+Note:  Whether this.state is a keyword or not?
+Yes, however below code works perfectly right
     this.state = {
       count: 0,
     };